mattearly/dmpower/README.md

 * If you run into a problem or something unclear - please open an issue ticket.
 * Anything you would like to see added to this program - open a issue ticket with the title FEATURE: in front of the issue name.

-#### Long-Standing To-do

-* Be aware that is my first project of magnitude that others may actually want to use - help me learn if you see something that could be done better.
-* As I learn more about coding in general, I sometimes realize that I did things wrong from a professional standpoint (public variables that should be private, etc).
-So eventually I'll get around to correcting that stuff.
-For now it just works how it is.

 ###### About
 * Code by